 7 reasons why I no longer send holiday cards

-Cards suck.
 Plain, and simple: cards just suck.
 They do.
 No one reads the words, they just look to see who the card is from so they know who gave them a gift!
 Then you have this card, and you have no clue what to do with it.
-Seriously, I don’t know what to do with the ones I’m sent.
+Seriously, I don’t know what to do with these cards.
 I feel guilty if I throw them out.
-I don’t need the guilt.
+Who needs the guilt?
 I figure other people don’t need the guilt, either.
 Let’s just stop sending holiday cards, along with all other kinds of cards.
 Let’s do a letter instead.
 Handwritten letters for the holidays, or birthdays.
 Down with holiday cards!

-Postage.
 I never have stamps.
-It means at holiday time I’m stuck going to the post office, buying stamps, and then putting the stupid things on each envelope.
+Holiday time means going to the post office; buying stamps; and putting the stupid things on each envelope.
 WHO has time to do this?
 I don’t.
 The bonus is I no longer have to lick the stamps, because they are stickers.
 I still have to buy the stamps, and get the stamps onto the envelopes.
 If you saw the list of people I used to send cards to, you’d understand how crazy time-consuming this was for me each year.
 Plus, a whole lot of cash dumped into this process!

 Sorry, we no longer do holiday cards for one last reason: I’m hoping other people will stop sending them to me, because they end up just sitting around for a year, until I throw them all out.
 Then I feel guilty for throwing them all out.
 I don’t need the aggravation of sending them, or the guilt of throwing out the ones I receive.
 Seriously.
 Just email me a card, or a simple updated photo of the family.
 If we’re friends on FB, I don’t even need updated photos.
 I’ve seen them.
 We’re all good.
 No holiday cards needed!
 I know you love me.
 You know I love you.
 We’re solid.
 Peace out.
 Enjoy your holidays with the kids, and don’t worry about sending me a card.
 I promise, I won’t be offended!